 The day has finally come: Your small business has reached the point where it’s time to transcend “Mom and Pop” status and turn into an official limited liability company (LLC).
 When you’re a new business owner, you have so few things to worry about.
-You pick your business name, secure a P.O. box for any mail, and register your street address with any local listings or directories.
+You pick your business name, secure a P.O. box for mail, and register your street address with local listings and directories.
 Beyond that?
 You’re pretty much set.

 Okay, so maybe that’s over-simplifying things, but you get the idea.